mindgruve/mg-reverse-proxy/README.md

 Here is a description of the important methods of your custom adapter:

 **isCachingEnabled** (bool) - If true, caching is enabled.
-If false, caching will be turned off, and all responses will hit the application.
+If false, caching will be turned off, and all responses will hit your application.

 The default of the generic adapter is true.
 The default behavior of the WordPress adapter is to turn off caching anytime the user is logged in.

 **isShutdownFunctionEnabled** (bool) - If true, MG-Reverse-Proxy will register a shutdown function to capture output sent to the user after an exit() call.
 This is useful because even though the application exits, a response is sent to the user.
 Without a shutdown function, none of these responses would be able to be cached.